PRIS-CV/ENDE_For_SSS/README.md

 # ENDE-GNN
-Code release for the paper: "ENDE-GNN: An Encoder-decoder GNN Framework for Sketch Semantic Segmentation" (IEEE VCIP 2022)
+Codes for the paper: "ENDE-GNN: An Encoder-decoder GNN Framework for Sketch Semantic Segmentation" (IEEE VCIP 2022)

 ## Requirments